fontforge/fontforge.github.io/en-US/downloads/mac.md

 2. drag and drop the new FontForge.app into `/Applications` and replace it
 3. start FontForge again

-### Optional Steps To Improve The Experience

-You can make FontForge more pleasant to use by taking a moment to configure a few extra settings.
+## Advanced Configuration

+**The following steps are optional**

+To make FontForge more pleasant to use, you can change some aspects of the way it works on Macs.

 #### Changing Hot Keys